GiacomoPope/kyber-py/README.md

 following the most recent (v3.02) [specification](https://pq-crystals.org/kyber/data/kyber-specification-round3-20210804.pdf))

+🚨 **This implementation currently doesn't match the known answer tests!!** 🚨

+- The code is internally consistant though, which makes me think I have a parsing bug... 🐛
+- You can see small Kyber tests in `test_kyber.py`.
+These all pass.
+- You can see the first KAT example in `known_answer_tests.py`.
+This currently fails.

 ## Disclaimer

 :warning: **Under no circumstances should this be used for a cryptographic application.** :warning: